For quick reference, here's a table comparing Prehired to everyone else.

 With that in mind, we show you a proven system to do outreach to companies YOU want to work for.

-Because the outreach is so targeted, personal and done like a sales professional, members often get interviews with about 50% of companies they contact and offers from around 20%.
+Because the outreach is so targeted, personal and done like a sales professional, members can get interviews with about 50% of companies they contact and offers from around 20%.

 (IF you're a fit for a company in our growing partner network, we're happy to make an introduction.
 We just don't want people coming into the program with that expectation.)